Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Acknowledgements

 \section{Acknowledgements}

 FJ was supported by the Connaught Fund (Grant Number 520245) and Social Sciences and Humanities Research Council (SSHRC) of Canada (Grant Number 215119, 00169), Seed Grant of the International Network of Educational Institutes (Grant Number 522011) and Canada Research Chair program (CRC-2024-00169).
+ZL was supported by Social Sciences and Humanities Research Council (SSHRC) of Canada (702-2026-1468).
 The authors would like to thank Zhixun Yan and Yuxuan Yang from the University of Toronto for their research assistance.